Inspiractus01/zipp-nest/README.md

   `~~~~~`
 ```

-Server-side companion for [Zipp](https://github.com/Inspiractus01/zipp).
-Run it on your remote machine and send backups to it over the network — no cloud, no subscription, just your own server.
+Self-hosted backup server for [zipp](https://github.com/Inspiractus01/zipp).
+Run it on any machine — a VPS, Raspberry Pi, NAS, home server.
+Backups arrive encrypted over your private network, no cloud involved.

 ## Install